beginner-corp/docs.begin.com/src/shared/docs/en/routes-functions/html-routes.md

 By default, all Begin apps are provisioned a HTML `GET /` route that cannot be deleted.

-> Note: Begin routes require `@architect/functions`; removing this require will cause your route to stop responding
+> Note: Begin routes do not explicitly require `@architect/functions` but you will lose middleware and session support; Begin routes are just plain AWS Lambda functions otherwise

 ---

-Let's look at the default code Begin uses to provision new HTML `GET` routes:
+Let's look at the default code for a new HTML `GET` routes:

 ```js
 // src/html/get-*/index.js